viebel/blog.klipse.tech/_posts/2016-03-17-messing-with-macros.md

 First, it is helpful to understand that macros are really just special functions that are called at compile time.
 (A plug for Colin Jones’s awesome book Mastering Clojure Macros: he covers this topic in a sidebar on page 30.)

-Try defining a macro at a ClojureScript REPL:
+Try defining a macro in KLIPSE:

 <iframe frameborder="0" width="100%" height="200px"
     src=